Battle of El Adde

 The Battle of El Adde took place on 15 January 2016.
 Al-Shabaab militants launched an attack on a Kenyan-run AMISOM army base in the town of El Adde, Gedo, Somalia.
-It remains the deadliest attack on the AMISOM Peace Support Mission to Somalia and is the Kenya Defence Forces (KDF) largest defeat since independence in 1963.
+It remains the deadliest attack on the African Union Mission to Somalia and is the Kenya Defence Forces (KDF) largest defeat since independence in 1963.
 As such, the Kenyan government went to extreme lengths to conceal the extent of its losses.
 It has been described by the media as a "military massacre" or military disaster.
 It was also the largest military defeat in Kenyan history.

 Background

-In 2011, Kenya joined the African Union Mission to Somalia.
-In that time, the KDF has occupied the southern Gedo Region of Somalia with a presence of around 3,000 troops.
+In 2011, Kenya launched an incursion into Somalia, "Operation Linda Nchi."
+In 2012 Kenya joined the African Union Mission to Somalia (AMISOM).
+From that time, the KDF has occupied the southern Gedo Region of Somalia with around 3,000 troops.

-According to Somali army General Abas Ibrahim Gurey, clear and reliable intelligence of an imminent attack had been passed along to the commanding officer in charge of the El Adde base, 45 days in advance.
+According to Abas Ibrahim Gurey, a Marehan war leader in the area who often cooperates with the Somali authorities, clear and reliable intelligence of an imminent attack had been passed along to the commanding officer in charge of the El Adde base, 45 days in advance.